- Types Of Games Your Dog Can Play By Itself

 - Do not tie the string plus the bottle too high or too low

 - Load a few Scooby snacks inside the bottle as your dog is watching (dogs are intelligent creatures.
-So, she should notice how the treats go inside the bottle)
+So they should notice how the treats go inside the bottle)

 - Let her sniff the bottle and try to get the treats out.
-If she is having a bit of trouble, assist her once in a while until she understands how the process is done
+If she is having a bit of trouble, assist her with how the process is done